S-Bahn: Characteristics

 Berlin Stadtbahn.
 The right side tracks belong to the S-Bahn and serve the station in the distance (Hackescher Markt), while the other two tracks are used by non-stopping mainline trains.

 There is no single, universally accepted definition of an S-Bahn system.
 In general, in the outer parts of a city, S-Bahn trains operate in a manner similar to conventional commuter rail, linking outlying towns with the city centre at moderate speeds.
 Unlike most commuter railways, however, S-Bahn services typically continue beyond the city’s main railway station, crossing the urban core on a high-frequency corridor where multiple routes converge.
 Stations along these central sections are spaced farther apart than on a typical rapid transit system (U-Bahn), enabling higher average speeds and providing a rapid means of travel across the city, even for passengers not travelling to or from the suburbs.

 The Copenhagen S-tog, for example, operates at speeds of up to 120 km/h, while the Rhine-Main S-Bahn operates at up to 140 km/h.
 In densely populated areas, S-Bahn lines can link multiple urban centres rather than serving a single core city, as with the Rhine-Ruhr S-Bahn, which interconnects the cities and suburbs of the Ruhr region.

-Many large S-Bahn systems have a dedicated underground or elevated trunk line through the central city, with multiple suburban branches feeding into it.
-The Berliner Stadtbahn, the main east–west axis of Berlin’s S-Bahn, is a prominent example and is also considered a tourist attraction.

-Many larger S-Bahn systems have at their core a corridor of exclusive trackage that individual suburban branches feed into, creating a high frequency trunk corridor.
-In many cases, this central corridor is a dedicated grade-separated line in the city centre with close stop spacing and a high frequency, similar to metro systems.
-A good example of this is Berliner Stadtbahn in Berlin's S-Bahn, which is regarded as a tourist attraction.
+Many large S-Bahn systems have a dedicated underground or elevated trunk line through the central city, that individual suburban branches feed into, creating a high frequency corridor.
+In many cases, this is a grade-separated line in the city centre with close stop spacing and a high frequency, similar to metro systems.
+A good example of this is Berliner Stadtbahn, the main east–west axis of Berlin’s S-Bahn, which is regarded as a tourist attraction.

 Outside city centres, S-Bahn services often run on existing local or regional railway infrastructure, sometimes parallel to long-distance tracks.
 In some cases, new infrastructure has been purpose-built, such as the Køgebugt (Køge Bay) line in Copenhagen, constructed between 1971 and 1983, or the S-Bahn tunnel between Hamburg Central Station and Altona, completed in 1979.

-S-Bahn systems are typically powered by overhead lines or a third rail; in Hamburg, both systems are used depending on the line.
+S-Bahn systems typically use electric trains supplied by overhead lines or a third rail; in Hamburg, both systems are used depending on the line.

 Station spacing and service frequency vary widely.
 In suburban sections, stations may be more than 5 km apart and headways may extend to 30 or 60 minutes during off-peak hours.
 In contrast, central trunk lines in larger systems can operate at intervals as short as two minutes.

 Rolling stock reflects this hybrid function: interiors are designed with standing room for those making short trip, but usually offer more seating comfort than metro trains.